circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 order: 20
 ---

-To access a private project's details using the CircleCI API, you must create project-specific API tokens.
+To use the CircleCI API
+or view details about a build, you will need API tokens with the appropriate permissions.
-This document describes the token options, as well as how to create and revoke them.
+This document describes the types of API tokens, as well as how to create, update, and delete them.

 ## Overview